Exorcist: The Beginning: Box office

 Exorcist: The Beginning grossed $41.8 million in the United States and Canada, and $36.2 million in international territories, for a worldwide total of $78.1 million.

 On its opening weekend, the film grossed $18 million, earning the top spot at the box office.

 Critical reception

-On review aggregator Rotten Tomatoes, Exorcist: The Beginning holds an approval rating of 11% from 133 reviews, with an average rating of 3.6/10.
-The site's consensus reads "A mediocre, gory horror film, nowhere near the quality of the 1973 original".
-On Metacritic, the film holds a weighted average of 30 out of 100 based on 22 reviews, indicating "generally unfavorable reviews".

-William Peter Blatty (the author/screenwriter of The Exorcist) said that watching Exorcist: The Beginning was his "most humiliating professional experience".
+Blatty said that watching Exorcist: The Beginning was his "most humiliating professional experience".
 On the other hand, Blatty said that Dominion is "a handsome, classy, elegant piece of work".

 Roger Ebert wrote: "I've seen both versions and much prefer Schrader's, and yet it must be said that Harlin did not prostitute himself in his version".

 Exorcist: The Beginning was nominated for two Golden Raspberry Awards, Worst Director and Worst Remake or Sequel, but lost to two other Warner Bros. films, Catwoman and Scooby-Doo 2: Monsters Unleashed, respectively.